<?xml version="1.0" encoding="utf-8"?>

 <entry>

-<link rel="alternate" type="text/html" href="http://www.canoelake.ca/iceout/2010/04/record.html" />
+<link rel="alternate" type="text/html" href="http://www.canoelake.ca/iceout/2014/05/ice-is-out.html" />

 <author>